 The Berger Charitable Foundation has contributed to the following charitable initiatives that are in line with the Foundation’s dual mandate of education and community development.

-The Foundation sponsored the 2018 Waterfront Education Solar Cup.
+The Foundation sponsored a team from Waterfront Education in the Metropolitan Water District of Southern California Solar Cup.
 Waterfront Education is a non-profit organization in Redondo Beach, California, dedicated to providing unique STEM and STEAM educational experiences on marine environment and conservation.
 The Solar Cup is a seven-month-long educational program in which high school teams learn about water conservation and renewable energy by building and racing a solar powered boat during a three-day challenge.
 Two Louis Berger engineers served as team mentors throughout the course of the program.
 The team won 1st place in the rookie division for the sprint race and 5th place overall.

 Riverkeeper Sweep 2018